hashicorp/nomad/website/source/guides/sentinel-policy.html.markdown

  * **Policy Scope**.
 Sentinel policies declare a "scope", which determines when the policies apply.
 Currently the only supported scope is "submit-job", which applies to any new jobs being submitted, or existing jobs being updated.

  * **Enforcement Level**.
 Sentinel policies support multiple enforcement levels.
 The `advisory` level emits a warning when the policy fails, while `soft-mandatory` and `hard-mandatory` will prevent the operation.
-A `soft-mandatory` policy can be overriden if the user has necessary permissions.
+A `soft-mandatory` policy can be overridden if the user has necessary permissions.

 ### Sentinel Policies